-Likes Dislikes Guiding Principle applied to like/dislike Number of groups with this like Number of groups with this dislike Safe Streets: 5 3 Highways are close by Bad roads sure sireers. o No public transportation 1 Recreational Space: 2 Creekside in nearby city No park 3 9 County Club No attractions, meeting places, or activities 4 Grocery stores in nearby cities No chick-fil-a 3 Local coffee and BBQ restaurants No department stores and other stores 3 Neighborhood Small family owned restaurants Duplicated chain restaurants Commercial Landscaping along retail properties Need more auto shops Services: 14 Services: 14 Need to travel to meet daily needs Need job resources located closer to Trinity that do not close early 1 Innity that do not close early.
-Quality of Life Total: 21 Good teachers Need kicker for football team 2 Quality of Life- Need better softball team 2 School: 5 Low school funding 2 1 Many neighborhoods A lot of houses look the same - Quality of Life- Bia houses Rundown places Housing: 6 Organized, attractive, well planned neighborhoods Trash around Quality of Life- Character: 7 1 4 Empty land 2 Tree lined and otherwise scenic areas Not a lot of factories Quality of Life- Population: 4 Not crowded Poverty Small population Diversity
+Likes Dislikes Guiding Principle applied to like/dislike Number of groups with this like Number of groups with this dislike Safe Streets: 5 3 Highways are close by Bad roads No public transportation Recreational Space: 2 Creekside in nearby city No park 3 County Club No attractions, meeting places, or activities 4 Grocery stores in nearby cities No chick-fil-a 3 Local coffee and BBQ restaurants No department stores and other stores 3 Neighborhood Small family owned restaurants Duplicated chain restaurants Commercial Landscaping along retail properties Need more auto shops Services: 14 Need to travel to meet daily needs Need job resources located closer to Trinity that do not close early Quality of Life Total: 21 Quality of Life- School: 5 Good teachers Need kicker for football team Need better softball team Low school funding 2 Quality of Life- Housing: 6 Many neighborhoods A lot of houses look the same Big houses Rundown places Organized, attractive, well planned neighborhoods Trash around Quality of Life- Character: 7 4 Empty land 2 Tree lined and otherwise scenic areas Not a lot of factories Quality of Life- Population: 4 Not a for or ractories Not crowded Poverty Small population Diversity

-1 Students with after-school jobs have limited hours due to the time to travel to the job, and 8pm business closings.
-2 City maintained athletic fields with sports programs feed sport enthusiasts into the school.
+Students with after-school jobs have limited hours due to the time to travel to the job, and 8pm business closings.

+City maintained athletic fields with sports programs feed sport enthusiasts into the school.